-PROS: Really helps neutralize my very ruddy patches in my neutral (barely leaning warm) skin and, hence, makes my color look sso much pretier once my TM or foundation is applied..
+PROS: Helps neutralize my very ruddy patches in my neutral (barely leaning warm) skin and, hence, makes my color look sso much pretier once my TM or foundation is applied..
 Satin finish (NO shimmer).
 Leaves me with a very small amount of moisture in my skin throughout the day, which I like.
 (More oily skin, see "application tips.") .

 Can use this under my eyes without making my eyes look hideous, like most foundations do.

 Kind to my very sensitive, very reactive, early rosacea skin.

 CONS: If you're looking for a foundation and/or want any decent coverage, you won't want a CC cream by itself (see application tips for applying this under foundation, which is what people do when they want more coverage than a CC cream alone.)
 If you just need to neutralize and not cover any imperfections, you may like this applied by itself.

 Some won't like that it doesn't have an SPF.
 I personally like to use my own spf under this, because almost all chemical SPFs, EXCEPT for the one in my BalmShelter TM, burn my skin a bit and the physical ones look terrible in my wrinkles/pores, so I'm very picky about which ones I put on my skin.)

 Looked good at first but, within an hour, REALLY settled in my large pores and accented my wrinkles.
 Also highlighted dry patches.

 For oily people, I don't know this would work, at least not without powder setting it (see application tips).